Deploy with Git

 # Deploy to Netlify button

 The Deploy to Netlify button helps users deploy new sites from templates with one single click.
-It provides web developers a simple one-click step to let their users deploy those applications on Netlify.
+Web developers can use the button to give their users a one-click way to deploy those applications on Netlify.

 It’s designed to be used in README files, documentation sites, and probably anything that renders as an HTML file.